Pet Travel: The Ultimate Guide for Pet Parents

 Do I need paperwork to cross state lines with my pet?

-Some states require proof of rabies vaccination and a CVI.
-Always carry your pet’s health records. -
+Some states may require proof of rabies vaccination or a Certificate of Veterinary Inspection.
+Carry your pet’s health records when traveling.

 Is it safe to leave my pet in the car?